José María Araúz de Robles Estremera: Carlist against the Republic

 Within Carlism, Araúz became a new rising figure.
 In the 1933 elections he successfully ran on the Carlist ticket from Granada.
 In the 1936 elections (also in Granada) he emerged victorious and was even nominated secretary of the Carlist parliamentary minority, but his mandate was cancelled due to alleged irregularities.
 Araúz conspired against the Republic as member of the La Ferme based Junta Nacional Carlista.
 Following the outbreak of hostilities he joined the Burgos-based Junta Carlista de Guerra and became head of its Guilds and Corporations section, sort of Carlist "ministry of labor" bent to build a syndical structure competitive to the Falangist scheme.
 Araúz co-engineered the raid of Aragonese Requetés who captured his native Molina de Aragon early August 1936; he later contributed to forming of the local Requeté battalion, Tercio de María de Molina.

-Late summer 1936 Araúz strived to install the Catholic Confederación Española de Sindicatos Obreros (CESO) syndicate by the Burgos-based Junta de Defensa Nacional.
+Late summer 1936 Araúz strived to install the Catholic Confederación Española de Sindicatos Obreros (CESO) syndicate by the Burgos-based National Defense Junta.
 As the Francoist quasi-government banned any trade union activities the Carlists tried to find a workaround by creating Obra Nacional Corporativa in November, an attempt to build own labor structure to be headed by Araúz, and defended its integrity against the Falangist CONS unions.
 At that time he emerged as "chief theorist of corporativism" within the Traditionalist realm.